Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Data and Simulation Samples for Supernova Data Stream

 \subsection{Data Sample}

-The framework was developed and demonstrated using pre-collected MicroBooNE SN data obtained with a ``(Nominal + 15) ADC'' ROI threshold configuration.
+The framework was exercised and demonstrated using pre-collected MicroBooNE SN data obtained with a ``(Nominal + 15) ADC'' ROI threshold configuration.
 For this configuration, the nominal threshold values used in the firmware zero-suppression algorithms for ROI extraction, shown in figure~\ref{fig:baseline}, were all increased by a flat value of $15\,$ADC counts so as to further reduce electronics noise in the data.
-Since most channels (except the noisiest ones) are nominally configured with threshold values of $\sim4$ -- $5\,$ADC, this corresponds to a net channel threshold of $\sim20\,$ADC.
+Since most channels (except the noisiest ones) are nominally configured with threshold values of $\sim4$ -- $5\,$ADC, this corresponds to a net channel threshold of $\sim20\,$ADC (equivalent to $\sim0.25$-times the ADC amplitude of a minimum ionizing particle).
 This data sample then underwent pre-processing to remove several known and undesirable features in ROIs in real data, as described below.

 \begin{itemize} \item \textbf{Bit-flip correction:} In real data collected with the SN stream, the binary words containing ADC values exhibit ``flipped bits'', where random bits in the 12-bit ADC word switch from 0 to 1, or vice-versa, relative to their true value~\citep{ubsn_2021}.
 This causes the recorded ADC values to shift by a sum of terms of the form $2^{n}$, where n is an integer, distorting the corresponding waveform.
 An example of an ROI exhibiting flipped bits is shown in figure~\ref{fig:flipbit} (left).
 Such bit-flip artifacts are observed in most channels and persist throughout the duration of all MicroBooNE SN runs, including the one from which the SN data sample was collected.
 The origin of this effect is unknown, but only affects the continuous SN data stream.
 The algorithm developed and applied to correct for these bit-flips is described next.